mediar-ai/screenpipe/README.md

 Say 👋 in our [public Discord channel](https://discord.gg/dU9EBuw7Uq) .
 We discuss how to bring this lib to production, help each other with contributions, personal projects or just hang out ☕.

 Bit more details on the architecture [here](https://link.excalidraw.com/l/5MKXLddifTr/8subenQGvcd).

+We recommend using [TablePlus](https://tableplus.com/) to view the SQLite database.

 ## Licensing